hi2p-perim/lightmetrica-v2/README.md

 - Add portability test on component
     + Compile library with different compiler and check if they works propertly
     + How to automate build and tests?
 Possibly with travis?
-- Unittest of math library is not sufficient
 - One problem for current implementation (v1) is that we cannot do a test with high and low precision floating point numbers because the precision is controlled by compiler level constants.
     + In order to resolve this, all the functions defined need to be templated.